 Violent Thoughts Are Normal Thoughts Gone Wild

 The first thing to realize is that violent thoughts don't start as an anxiety symptom, nor do they mean anything about your personality.
 They're simply thoughts - the same types of thoughts that most people have and forget.
 Anxiety simply causes issues that bring them out more.
-Take my anxiety test to get a better understanding of your anxiety tendencies.
+Take my free 7 minute anxiety test to get a better understanding of your anxiety tendencies.

 Violent thoughts are most common in those with obsessive compulsive disorder, although they may affect anyone with anxiety in some way.
 Unfortunately, these violent thoughts can be difficult to stop without help, and the reason for that difficulty is because you want to stop them.